jacobshaw41/jacob-shaw.github.io/_posts/2020-11-14-Reimagining-Research.md

 ## Study

-I looked at [_The Psychology of Superorganisms: Collective Decision Making by Insect Societies_](http://www.public.asu.edu/~spratt1/Publications/Sasaki%20and%20Pratt%202018.pdf) by Takao Sasaki and Stephen C. Pratt, published in the _Annual Review of Entomology_
+I looked at [_The Psychology of Superorganisms: Collective Decision Making by Insect Societies_](http://www.public.asu.edu/~spratt1/Publications/Sasaki%20and%20Pratt%202018.pdf) by Takao Sasaki and Stephen C. Pratt, published in the _Annual Review of Entomology_.

 ## Proposed new study